robin-raymond/zax.io/flow-control.md

 #### Using `switch` with alternative operators

-The `switch` can be used with other boolean binary operations.
-When binary operations are used the order of the evaluations of binary conditions occurs in the same order as the `case` conditions.
+A `switch` statement can be used with other boolean binary operators.
+When binary operators are used, evaluation ordering of binary conditions occur in the same order as `case` conditions.

 ````zax
 doSomething final : ()() = {